microsoft/pxt-microbit/docs/reference/game/if-on-edge-bounce.md

-# If On Edge, Bounce
+# if On Edge Bounce

 Make a [sprite](/reference/game/create-sprite) on the edge of the [LED screen](/device/screen) bounce away.